Tidbyt Apps

 (because I find it's kind of tricky to talk about these projects without first explaining what the device is)

 Tidbyt is a "retro-style display" that shows information about weather, transit, finance, sports, and all sorts of other things.
-It kind of looks like a Lite-Brite, but way better.
+It's a 64x32 pixel internet-connected screen, and it kind of looks like a Lite-Brite.
 It's basically an expensive tech toy.
 David Pierce explains it way better than I can.

 The key thing is, you can write apps for it.